Impact

 Risk and Exploitability

-The CVSS score of 9 indicates a high severity vulnerability, but the EPSS score is < 1%, indicating limited publicly known exploitation activity.
-The vulnerability is not currently listed in the CISA KEV catalog.
-The likely attack vector is inferred to be network-based: an adversary who can interact with the Samba service (e.g., via SMB) can send a crafted print job to trigger the injection.
-If exploited, the attacker gains code execution on the host as the user running Samba.
+The CVSS score of 9 indicates a high severity vulnerability, and the EPSS score of 13% suggests a relatively high likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is inferred to be network-based: an adversary who can interact with the Samba service (e.g., via SMB) can send a crafted print job to trigger the command injection and achieve code execution on the host as the user running Samba.

 OpenCVE Enrichment